TASK ANALYSIS

 -Locate the top of the coat.

-(There is usually a tag at the top.
-If there is no tag, suggest a hood if there is a hood.)
+is no tag, suggest a hood if there is a hood.)

 -Stand with the tips of your toes touching the top of the coat.